Lontong cap go meh

 Lontong cap go meh (ꦭꦺꦴꦤ꧀ꦛꦺꦴꦁꦕꦥ꧀ꦒꦺꦴꦩꦺꦃ) is a Chinese Indonesian take on traditional Indonesian dishes, more precisely Javanese cuisine.
-It is lontong rice cake served with richly-flavoured dishes which include opor ayam chicken in coconut milk, sayur lodeh vegetable soup, hot and spicy liver, hard-boiled pindang egg, koya powder made of soy and dried shrimp or beef floss, pickles, chili paste and prawn cracker.
-Lontong cap go meh is usually consumed by Chinese Indonesian community during the Cap go meh celebration.
+It is lontong (an elongated rice cake) served with richly-flavoured dishes which include opor ayam chicken in coconut milk, sayur lodeh vegetable soup, hot and spicy liver, hard-boiled pindang egg, koya powder made of soy and dried shrimp or beef floss, pickles, chili paste and prawn cracker.
+Lontong cap go meh is usually consumed by the Chinese Indonesian community during the Cap go meh celebration.

 Components

 Lontong cap go meh is actually not a single dish but more of a meal set with several side dishes, served in similar fashion to nasi campur or nasi Bali.
 It is a combination of several Javanese favourite dishes—each often prepared and cooked separately—and combined in a single plate prior to serving.
 The rich combination of flavourful dishes demonstrates the festive nature of the dish, which is traditionally consumed during Cap go meh in Java.
 The components of lontong cap go meh are: